pradnyadeva/rock-paper-scissors/README.md

 # rock-paper-scissors
-a simple implementation of grade-school classic “rock paper scissors" project
+a simple implementation of grade-school classic “rock paper scissors" project using basic javascript html and css